gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'pub_keys' parameter, if present, includes the public keys of the group members that are relevant to the joining node.
 That is, it includes: i) the public keys of the responders currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as responder or monitor.
 If public keys are encoded as COSE\_Keys, each of them has as 'kid' the Sender ID that the corresponding owner has in the group, thus used as group member identifier.

-* The 'group_policies' parameter SHOULD be present, and SHOULD include the elements "Sequence Number Synchronization Method" and "Key Update Check Interval" defined in Section 4.1.2. of {{I-D.ietf-ace-key-groupcomm}}.
+* The 'group_policies' parameter SHOULD be present, and SHOULD include the elements "Sequence Number Synchronization Method" and "Key Update Check Interval" defined in Section 4.1.2 of {{I-D.ietf-ace-key-groupcomm}}, as well as the element "Group OSCORE Pairwise Mode Support" defined in {{ssec-pairwise-mode-policy}} of this specification.

 Finally, the joining node uses the information received in the Joining Response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the group.